Pwd9000-ML/blog-devto/posts/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/Github-Automate-Azure-RBAC/code) page or you can even use my repo as a template [HERE](https://github.com/Pwd9000-ML/Azure-Role-Definitions) :heart:

-If you wanted to see how to this using Azure DevOps instead have a look at [THIS POST](https://dev.to/pwd9000/automate-azure-role-based-access-control-rbac-with-devops-2ehf) where I demonstrate the same automation using Azure DevOps.
+If you wanted to see how to do this using Azure DevOps instead have a look at [THIS POST](https://dev.to/pwd9000/automate-azure-role-based-access-control-rbac-with-devops-2ehf) where I demonstrate the same automation using Azure DevOps.

 ### _Author_